LOVE ENGLISH I. megoldókulcs

 9/10.
 Real Madrid play on Monday in Budapest.
 The British tourists arrive next week.
 They bus Nr.
 7 comes at 7.30.
 When does the bus come from Tata?

 9/11.
 I don't have a small house.
 You don't speak English.
 She doesn't know Hungary.
 He doesn't love Hungary.
 We don't play on the street.
 They don't help the teacher.
-We don't eat orange in the mornings.
+We don't eat an orange in the mornings.
 She doesn't arrive at 6.
 He doesn't have a black cat.
 I don't like dogs.
 They don't wear glasses.
 This woman doesn't feel nice.
 She doesn't think of the children.
 The shop doesn't close at 7.
 The children don't play football every day.
 He doesn't talk much.
 I don't think much.
 Hungary doesn't export glasses.
 I don't start working in the morning.
 She doesn't tell nice stories.

 9/12.
 Do we have a small house?
 Do you speak English?
 Does she know Hungary?
 Does he love Hungary?
 Do we play on the street?
 Do they help the teacher?
-Do we eat orange in the mornings?
+Do we eat an orange in the mornings?
 Does she arrive at 6?
 Does he have a black cat?
 Does she like dogs?
 Do they wear glasses?
 Does this woman feel nice?
 Does she think of the children?
 Does the shop close at 7?
 Do the children play football every day?
 Does he talk much?
 Do I think much?
 Does Hungary export glasses?
 Do I start working in the morning?
 Does she tell nice stories?
 Do we always buy meat?
 Do we know this person?